 Immunotherapy in Cancer: Revolutionizing Treatment with the Body's Own Defenses

-Noventis is well positioned to commercialize the next generation of cancer therapeutics as a fully integrated, clinical-stage biotechnology company, with strong research, clinical, and manufacturing capabilities.
+Our Company is well positioned to commercialize the next generation of cancer therapeutics as a fully integrated, clinical-stage biotechnology company, with strong research, clinical, and manufacturing capabilities.

 Noventis’ advantages include: